viivekmehta/Github-Notifications/README.md

 # Github-Notifications
-This application will send the notification to the user in the mobile if any new commits are made in the Github....
+This application will send the notification to the user in the mobile if any new commits are made in the Github.